tfussell/xlnt/README.md

 ====

 ## Introduction
-xlnt is a c++ library that reads and write XLSX files.
-The API is roughly based on openpyxl, a python XLSX library.
-It is still very much a work in progress, but I expect the basic functionality to be working in the near future.
+xlnt is a c++ library for reading, writing, and modifying xlsx files.
+The API is roughly based on openpyxl, a python library for reading and writing xlsx/xlsm files.
+It is still very much a work in progress, but the core development work is complete.

 ## Usage
 Including xlnt in your project